Hokey Wolf: Hokey Wolf

-Hokey Wolf (voiced by Daws Butler impersonating Phil Silvers) is the smooth-talking title character throughout each cartoon.
+Hokey Wolf (voiced by Daws Butler) is the smooth-talking title character throughout each cartoon.
 His main hobby in life was to outsmart and coax the clueless out of free meals or places to stay, much of which he seemed to do so with ease, despite possible consequences later on.
 Hokey typically wears his trademark green bow tie with white collar and a violet-colored hat.
 His personality would later be recycled for fellow Hanna-Barbera characters such as Top Cat, who starred in a prime-time sitcom that ran from 1961 to 1962 that followed a very similar concept.
+His voice is inspired by Phil Silvers.

 Ding-A-Ling Wolf

-Ding-A-Ling Wolf (voiced by Doug Young impersonating Buddy Hackett) is the young sidekick and son of Hokey Wolf who always accompanies him throughout each misadventure.
-He is usually eager to follow in his dad’s ambitious con-artist footsteps, but often reconsiders the plans he will come up with in many situations.
+Ding-A-Ling Wolf (voiced by Doug Young) is the young sidekick of Hokey Wolf who always accompanies him throughout each misadventure.
+He is usually eager to follow in his mentor's ambitious con-artist footsteps, but often reconsiders the plans he will come up with in many situations.
 Ding typically wears a bowler hat (sometimes red, sometimes black), a sleeveless green shirt, and a black vest.
+His voice is inspired by Buddy Hackett.

+Farmer

+A farmer (voiced by Daws Butler) whose name varies per episode runs a farm where he raises his livestock.
+He would often work to keep them from falling into Hokey and Ding-A-Ling's hands which varying results for all three of them.

-Original segment on The Huckleberry Hound Show
+Segments on The Huckleberry Hound Show

 In total, Hokey and Ding-A-Ling Wolf starred in 28 seven-minute cartoons throughout the third and fourth seasons (1960–1961) of The Huckleberry Hound Show.
 Their pilot episode was Tricks and Treats.
 The Hokey Wolf series would come to an end with the episode Bean Pod’ners, airing on December 1, 1961.
 Below is a complete listing of all cartoon shorts with the protagonist Hokey Wolf: